Roskilde Cathedral: Previous churches

 Roskilde was named the new capital of Denmark by King Harald Bluetooth around the year 960.
 The King had previously resided in Jelling, where he built a church and raised the Jelling stones, but after uniting the Danes and Norwegians, a move was necessary to enable the monarch to stay close to the centre of power in the new kingdom.
 According to written sources, when moving to Roskilde, Bluetooth built a royal farm and next to it, a small stave church, dedicated to the Holy Trinity.
 Little is known of the Trinity Church, let alone its architecture, but despite its brief history at least two events are known to have taken place.
 In Adam of Bremen's Gesta Hammaburgensis ecclesiae pontificum, there is an account of how the king's son, Sweyn Forkbeard, raised a rebellion against him, forcing him to flee to Jomsborg.
 When Bluetooth died in 985/986, the army that had been raised against him brought his body to Roskilde and buried him in the church he had built.
+His son, Swein Forkbeard, may also have been buried in the church.
 At Christmas in 1026, Ulf the Earl was murdered by one of Cnut the Great's housecarls.
 Though the sources differ, this happened either inside the church (Chronicon Roskildense) or at the royal farm (Saxo Grammaticus's Gesta Danorum).
 Ulf had been married to Cnut the Great's sister Estrid, who was outraged by the murder and demanded a weregild.

 There is some doubt as to when Roskilde became the seat of the Bishop of Roskilde.
 When Sweyn Forkbeard conquered England in 1013, he began sending English bishops to Denmark, a process which was continued by his successor Cnut the Great.
 This caused some conflict with the Archbishop of Hamburg, who regarded Scandinavia as belonging to the Archdiocese of Bremen.
 The earliest known bishop of Roskilde was Gerbrand, who had been a cleric with Cnut the Great, and who was intercepted by the Archbishop of Hamburg-Bremen's men when he sailed to Denmark in 1022.
 Only after swearing allegiance to the archbishop was he allowed to continue his journey.
 The archbishop may have had good reason to be suspicious, as documents of the time suggest that Cnut the Great may have planned to create an archdiocese in Roskilde, with Gerbrand as archbishop.

 Funded by the weregild Estrid Svendsdatter had received, the old Trinity Church was torn down and construction of a simple stone cathedral began around 1026.
 This may have formed the base of the later travertine cathedral, but it is difficult to tell, as two cathedrals have subsequently been built on the same site.
 However, an archaeological excavation in 1968 showed that the bases of both buildings were at the same height, which would not make sense if two separate buildings had been constructed in a 50-year span.